codestation/swarm-updater/README.md

 A file must be placed on `~/.docker/config.json` with the registry credentials (can be overriden with `--config` or `DOCKER_CONFIG`).
 The file can be created by using `docker login <registry>` and saving the credentials.

-## Prevent swarm-updster to update itself before checking all the other services
+## Delay swarm-updater to be the last updated service

 You must add the `xyz.megpoid.swarm-updater=true` label to your service so the updater can delay the update of itself as the last one.